Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Introduction

 The migration model can match the period ratio distribution of Kepler planets by combining a fraction of unstable and stable systems, typically $\lesssim10\%$ of stable and $\gtrsim90\%$ of unstable systems \citep{izidoroetal17}.
 The model also suggests that the large number of Kepler systems with single transiting planets versus multiple transiting planets -- known as the Kepler dichotomy \citep{johansenetal12} -- is a consequence of the dispersion of orbital inclinations of super-Earths rather than a true dichotomy in planetary multiplicity.
-Dynamical instabilities excite planets' orbital inclinations such that observations are likely to miss transits of mutually inclined planets \citep{winn10}, raising the number of single-transiting systems.
-Although alternative mechanisms have been proposed to explain the Kepler dichotomy as planet-planet scattering \citep{johansenetal12}, in-situ growth \citep{moriartyballard16}, and dynamical instabilities caused by spin-orbit (mis-)alignments \citep{spaldingbatygin16} the migration model is arguably the simplest explanation, as the ``dichotomy'' is created as a simple byproduct of migration and planet-planet instabilities \citep{izidoroetal17,zhuetal18}.
+Dynamical instabilities excite the orbital inclinations of planets such that observations are likely to miss transits of mutually inclined planets \citep{winn10}, raising the number of single-transiting systems.
+Although some studies claim that the Kepler dichotomy is real ~\citep[e.g.,][]{fangmargot12,johansenetal12,moriartyballard16}, the migration-instability model is arguably the simplest explanation for an {apparent} dichotomy, predicting an insignificant number of real single-planet systems in the Kepler sample.

-To date, a downside of the migration model has been that simulations have assumed from the beginning that several Earth-mass planetary embryos have formed in different parts of the disk.
-However, it is unclear whether such distributions of embryos objects could really have arisen naturally, nor how the details of initial conditions affect the final systems.
+To date, a downside of the migration model has been that simulations have assumed from the beginning that several Earth-mass planetary embryos formed in different parts of the disk.
+However, it remains unclear as to whether such distributions of embryos could really have arisen naturally, or as to how the details of initial conditions affect the final systems.
 It is crucial to evaluate the legitimacy of these assumptions and more importantly to assess whether the migration model remains viable when a more self-consistent approach is used.